Awarahoo/Project/readme.md

-A basic mern application backend
+an extensive mern application backend